soedinglab/MMseqs2/README.md

         mmseqs convertalis queryDB targetDB resultDB resultDB.m8

 The output can be customized wit the `--format-output` option e.g. `--format-output "query,target,qaln,taln"` returns the query and target accession and the pairwise alignments in tab separated format.
 You can choose many different [output columns](https://github.com/soedinglab/mmseqs2/wiki#custom-alignment-format-with-convertalis) in the `convertalis` module.
-Make sure that you used the option `-a` to search (`mmseqs search ... -a`).
+Make sure that you used the option `-a` during the search (`mmseqs search ... -a`).

         mmseqs convertalis queryDB targetDB resultDB resultDB.pair --format-output "query,target,qaln,taln"